-Users must make sure that the content they publish is authentic and does not violate the rights of a third party (copyright, confidentiality, etc.).
+You must make sure that any content you publish is authentic and does not violate the rights of a third party (copyright, confidentiality, etc.).

 You can post links to other Web pages, provided the content of those pages is relevant to the topic being discussed.
 That said, we do not endorse the content of any third-party pages.

 As stated above, advertising and spam will not be tolerated.

-We will not answer any questions concerning the following subjects will not be answered via social media.
+We will not answer any questions concerning the following subjects via social media.
 Instead, see our website.

 We generally handle our social media accounts on weekdays during regular business hours.
 Those hours may, however, be extended in an emergency situation, in which case priority is given to the more pressing information.
 As a result, when such a situation occurs, ongoing discussions on other subjects may be delayed or suspended.

 To report abuse or to comment on our use of social media, write to firstname.lastname@example.org.
 We will reply as quickly as possible.

 In addition to complying with our netiquette policy, you must respect the conditions for use of the various social media platforms, which you can view by clicking the links below.

 Note that we have no control over the advertisements that appear automatically on social media pages and thus do not endorse their content.